 Hey there!
 Thanks for your interest in UCLA student media.
-We're still in the process of finalizing our open positions and applications for the upcoming fall quarter so not all of our applications are up yet.
-However, you can get a jump start on your application by registering an account and check out the open positions on the right.
-You can expect to see all of applications open up soon.
-In the meantime here's an overview of the different publications and departments you can apply to:
+We're hiring so check out our open positions on the right!
+Here's an overview of the different publications and departments you can apply to:

 The Daily Bruin is the student newspaper at the University of California, Los Angeles.
 Founded in 1919, it is one of the largest student organizations on campus, consisting over over 200 contributors across 13 departments: news writing, sports writing, arts & entertainment writing, opinion writing, news radio, graphics reporting, blogging, online/web development, video journalism, copy editing, photojournalism, page design, and cartoon and illustration.